Washing Machine Displaying error code E1 or F21

 Once repairs are complete, plug the machine back in and run a complete wash cycle with a small load of laundry.
 Stay nearby and watch during the drain and spin portions of the cycle.
 Confirm the error code does not reappear, the machine drains fully, and there are no unusual noises like grinding or humming from the pump area.
 If the machine completes the cycle without errors, the repair is successful.
 If the error code returns, there may be a control board issue and it is recommended to contact a certified appliance technician for further diagnosis.

-tipGoing forward, clean the drain pump filter every 1 to 3 months to prevent future clogs and error codes.
+- Clean the drain pump filter every 1 to 3 months as part of regular washer maintenance.